Ytrewq13/YtrewqOS/README.md

 - LLVM (clang) >= 11.1.0
 - QEMU (aarch64) - for running the OS only

+Make sure you *don't* have any of the following installed, as it can cause problems with linker path resolution:
+- ARM 64 GCC

 ## Compilation process

 To compile the kernel, run the following commands inside the `build` directory.